ossteam8/K-news-keyword-summarizer/README.md

 **If you have crontab error then check your OS** first.

-If you use Windows, crontab doesn't support Windows.
-So you must use Linux OS for using crontab.
+<span style="color:red">If you use Windows, crontab doesn't support Windows.
+So you must use Linux OS for using crontab.</span>

 Also our python may not support python version under python3.
 We wish you use python version over 3.**